Tourre on stand says email in SEC case 'not accurate'

-NEW YORK Fabrice Tourre, the former Goldman Sachs trader accused of secretly helping the hedge fund of billionaire John Paulson construct a $2 billion (£1.3 billion) deal it could bet against, said Wednesday an email he sent to a key participant in the investment was inaccurate.
+NEW YORK Fabrice Tourre, the former Goldman Sachs trader accused of secretly helping the hedge fund of billionaire John Paulson construct a $2 billion (1 billion pounds) deal it could bet against, said Wednesday an email he sent to a key participant in the investment was inaccurate.

 Tourre, 34, made the statement after taking the stand in the eighth day of what has become the highest-profile trial to come out of the U.S. Securities and Exchange Commission's investigations of the 2008 financial crisis.